 The project has International and local activities.

-The 4 international events will take place in Italy (Arcugnano, November 2020), Kosovo (Peja, March 2021), Portugal (Lisbon, June 2021), and the Netherlands (Amsterdam, September 2021).
+The 4 international events will take place in Italy (Arcugnano, July 2021), Portugal (Lisbon, October 2021), Kosovo (Peja, April 2022) and the Netherlands (Amsterdam, MAY 2022).
 These events are meant to build a network among European cities and share the best practices on the use of street art for the regeneration of marginalized urban areas and increasing citizens' participation.

 There are also 3 local paths, that will be organized to involve citizens and schools in street art murals design, and in expressing opinions about the project themes and activities.
 These paths are aimed at increasing social inclusion and active citizens' participation, promotion of non-formal education, and raising awareness about ethical themes of the project.